Monitor FAQs

 Perform a search.
 After a search, the page URL contains the search string, filters, and column preferences, which you can bookmark and share.

-9. Where can I see the Task Health summary in Monitor?
-Dashboard has a dedicated tab, but not Monitor.
+6. Where can I see the Task Health summary in Monitor?

-Monitor doesn't currently have the exact equivalent.
-The Asset catalog shows 30 days of task execution statistics, though it doesn't support time range filtering or visual summaries.
+The Asset catalog shows 30 days of task execution statistics.
 Enterprise customers have access to the Asset catalog.
 By default, it's only visible to Environment admins, but they can open it for all users from the Admin Manager Asset catalog page.
 To view task health in the Asset catalog, select a task from the Tasks tab, and click Execution statistics.

 Open the Infrastructure page.
 The default graph view color codes node bars to indicate what’s running hot and cold.
 Snaplexes with cooler nodes are at the bottom of the page, Snaplexes with higher values show at the top.